Ukraine says Russian missile attack kills 11 in eastern town

 “And Russia must feel – feel every time – that none of these attacks will end without consequences for the terrorist state,” Zelenskyy said.

-The town of Pokrovsk, about 50 kilometres (30 miles) from the front line of the fighting, had already been hit by a deadly bombardment last August, which left at least eight people dead and 82 injured.
+The town of Pokrovsk, about 50km (30 miles) from the front line of the fighting, had already been hit by a deadly bombardment last August, which left at least eight people dead and 82 injured.

 Crimea attack